 Participants in the PMP (both students and mentors) complete an application and are matched based on a student’s desire for functional area and industry experience, geographic location, gender, and other hobbies and interests.

-Students and mentors are partnered for a period of three to five semesters and commit to connecting in-person, by phone, or virtually for at least one hour per semester.
+Students and mentors are partnered for a period of three to five semesters and commit to connecting in-person, by phone, or virtually two times throughout the semester.
 Additional interaction is encouraged.
 The PMP supports mentors and mentees with workshops, trainings, and social events open to all program participants.

 Most undergraduates enter the program either junior or senior year, both in the fall and spring semesters.
 MBAs enter at the beginning of their second semester.
 You are welcome to participate in either program and can indicate your preference on the Mentor Application.